HassenIO/blog-old/content/blog/2019/01/hello-world/index.md

 Here I [share the link](https://medium.com/@htaidirt/my-100-words-challenge-c3223c8bbea5) to my first trial into this journey.
 I made the challenge to write 100 words daily.
 As expected, I didn’t keep my engagement, and became a frustration.

 This time, I’ll try to only write if I have useful things to share with you.
-I’ll keep a time box so I must produce on a regular basis (otherwise I’ll never publishing, pretexting the post is not “perfect”).
+I’ll keep a time box so I must produce on a regular basis (otherwise I’ll never publishing, pretexting the post is not "perfect").

 I’m a developer.
 Most of my learning was self-done, so I evolved depending on the opportunities.
 I already programmed in PHP, Ruby, Python, Node.js and Go.
 My programming is now done at 80% Node.js, building Serverless applications with AWS Lambda and React, and 20% on Python doing fun Machine Learning.